see also: Many

 many (comparative more, superlative most)

-- A large number of; numerous.
+- Existing in large number; numerous.

 - multiple, several; see also Thesaurus:manifold